Imtiaz Gilani: Early life and education

-Imtiaz Gilani was born on 27 December 1947, in the small town Kohat to a Syed family.
+Imtiaz Gilani was born on 27 December 1947, in the small town of Kohat to a Syed family.
 His early years were spent studying in St. Joseph's Convent School, Kohat and from 1959 to 1964 in Cadet College, Hasanabdal.
 In 1964, he attended University of Engineering and Technology (Peshawar) and completed his B.Sc. in Civil Engineering in 1968.
 He then did his M.Sc. in Structural Engineering in 1969 and specialized in structural engineering in 1971 from the Asian Institute of Technology, Bangkok, Thailand.
 In 1978, he attended Rutgers University, and in 1981 received his Master of Business Administration in Finance, from Rutgers Graduate School of Management.

 Career

-Imtiaz Gilani worked with Barnett and Herenchak, Inc. Consulting Engineers, Broad Street, New Jersey, USA as a Design Engineer on civil engineering projects and then as a site engineer from 1972 till 1973.
+Gilani worked with Barnett and Herenchak, Inc. Consulting Engineers, Broad Street, New Jersey, USA as a Design Engineer on civil engineering projects and then as a site engineer from 1972 till 1973.

 From 1973- 1981 he worked as a project engineer at Sverdrup and Parcel, Inc., Consulting Engineers (New York, USA) where his principal area of concentration included designing and supervision of mass transit facilities such as subways, subway stations and mono-rail systems.

 Imtiaz Gilani is also the managing director of Ambar Prefab (Pvt) from 1981 on.